CHAPTER 8 - FOUNDATIONS OF INDIVIDUAL AND GROUP BEHAVIOR

 _____________________________________________________________________________________

-A Management Classic
+_____________________________________________________________________________________A Management Classic

 Solomon Asch and Group Conformity

-One’s desire to be accepted as part of a group makes him or her susceptible to conforming to the group’s norms.
+SUMMARYOne’s desire to be accepted as part of a group makes him or her susceptible to conforming to the group’s norms.
 Asch’s study involved groups of seven or eight people who sat in a classroom and were asked to compare two cards held by an investigator.
 As shown in Exhibit 8-9, the difference in line length was quite obvious; under ordinary conditions, subjects made less than 1 percent errors.
 When all the members in the group give incorrect answers, will the pressures to conform cause the unsuspecting subject (USS) to alter his or her answers to align with those of the others?

 The experiment began with two sets of matching exercises.
 All the subjects gave the right answers.
 On the third set, however, the first subject gave an obviously wrong answer and so did the others, until it got to the unsuspecting subject.
 Asch’s subjects conformed in about 35 percent of experiments and trials.

 The tendency, as Asch showed, is for individual members to go along with the “pack.”
-To diminish the negative aspects of conformity, managers should create a climate of openness in which employees are free to discuss problems without fear of retaliation.
+To diminish the negative aspects of conformity, managers should create a climate of openness in which employees are free to discuss problems without fear of retaliation.Teaching notes

 1. You have two alternatives here.
 Reproduce the experiment prior to students reading this material or discussing the results.
-If you choose to reproduce the experiment, the text offers sufficient detail.
+If you choose to reproduce the experiment, the text offers sufficient detail.2.
+In discussing this experiment, ask students to brainstorm examples they know of where other students have clearly conformed to group norms and expectations.

 3. List these examples on the board.